Peter537/Dat4-BI-MP1/README.md

 Aspects of this project:

-basic datamanipulation, data-filling, python-coding (made a xml-file loader), data analysis in form of comparison
+basic data-manipulation, data-filling, python-coding (made a xml-file loader), data analysis in form of comparison

 ### Relevant Python files